 - Special Investigations

-The MPD has an Executive Office of the Chief of Police, under which seven bureaus are organized:
+The MPD’s Executive Office of the Chief of Police is organized into seven bureaus:

 - Internal Affairs Bureau